google/zetasql/docs/functions-and-operators.md

 **Description**

 Returns the current time as a `DATETIME` object.
+Parentheses are optional when called with no arguments.

 This function supports an optional `timezone` parameter.
 See [Timezone definitions][datetime-link-to-timezone-definitions] for